HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software development life cycle/SoftwareDevelopmentLifeCycle.md

 In this stage of SDLC, the actual development starts, and the product is built.
 The programming code is generated as per the Design Document Specification during this stage.<br/>
 Developers follow the coding guidelines defined by their organization and programming tools to generate and implement the code.<br/>

+### **<br/>Testing the Software**
+After development, it is necessary to test the software to ensure its functionality is working smoothly.
+So, minimal testing is conducted at every stage of SDLC.<br/>
+At this stage, all the probable flaws are tracked, fixed, and retested to ensure the product confronts the quality requirements of SRS.<br/>